Recipes that may be of interest to Americans living overseas.

 Directions

-1. Preheat oven to 350F/180C degrees, with rack in center.
-Assemble a 9-inch nonstick springform pan, with the raised side of the bottom part facing up.
+1. Preheat oven to 350F/180C degrees, with rack in centre.
+Assemble a 9-inch non-stick springform pan, with the raised side of the bottom part facing up.

 2. Make the crust: In a medium bowl, mix cracker crumbs, sugar, and butter until moistened; press firmly into bottom of pan.
 Bake until golden around edges, 10 to 12 minutes.